cjmartin/launchcalendar.org/_posts/2025-05-27-starship-starship-flight-9-test-flight.md

 payload: Starship Flight 9 Test Flight
 payload-type: test vehicle
 payload-description: >-
-  SpaceX's Ship 35 (Block 2) and Booster 14-2 (first reflight of a Super Heavy booster, previously known as Booster 14) conducted Starship's 9th uncrewed test flight, carrying eight Starlink satellite simulators (dummy satellites)—large panels simulating the size and mass of Version 3 Starlink satellites—along with a suite of heat shield, engine relight, and reentry experiment payloads.
-Objectives included demonstrating vehicle reusability with major Block 2 upgrades, testing in-space Raptor engine relight, deploying the simulators (ultimately not deployed due to a payload bay door malfunction after Ship 35 lost attitude control during coast), and gathering data from reentry and hardware improvements.
+  SpaceX's Ship 35 (Block 2) and Booster 14-2 (the first reflight of a Super Heavy booster, previously known as Booster 14) conducted Starship's 9th uncrewed test flight, carrying eight Starlink satellite simulators (dummy satellites)—large panels simulating the size and mass of Version 3 Starlink satellites—along with a suite of heat shield, engine relight, and reentry experiment payloads.
+The main objectives included demonstrating vehicle reusability with major Block 2 upgrades, testing in-space Raptor engine relight, and using the 'PEZ' payload dispenser for attempted deployment of the simulators (ultimately not deployed due to a payload bay door malfunction after Ship 35 lost attitude control during coast).
 The booster was intended for a soft water landing (not a catch attempt) in the Gulf of Mexico to test reentry and relight, but was lost after an explosion during engine relight.
-Ship 35 suffered fuel leaks and lost control and was lost over the Indian Ocean.
-The flight lasted just over an hour, yielded important data for future flights, and advanced reusability and heat shield development for the Starship program.
+  Ship 35 suffered fuel leaks and lost control, and was lost over the Indian Ocean.
+The flight lasted just over an hour and provided important data for future flights, advancing reusability and heat shield development for the Starship program.
 links:
   - title: Elon Musk X Post (May 13)
     type: